yuma-722/ai-genius-251105-fork/lab/LAB_GUIDE.md

 Click "Next".

-For the Temporary Access Pass, use <AZURE_TEMPORARY_ACCESS_PASS>.
+Authenticate with your second factor - MFA, Temporary Access Pass, etc.

 Click "Sign in".

 When asked to "automatically sign in to all desktop apps and websites on this device", choose "No, this app only".

-When prompted to select a subscription and tenant, just press "Enter" for the default.
+When prompted to select a subscription and tenant, select the subscription you'd like to use.

 ### Step 3: Register Azure Resource Providers